 e.
-Notification letter.

-(1) Facilities which claim to be permitted by provisions of this rule must submit to the department a written notification letter, on forms provided by the department, certif ying that the facility meets the following conditions:
+Certification.
+Facilities which claim to be permitted by provisions of this rule must submit to the department a written notification as directed by the department, certifying that the facility meets the following conditions :

-1. All paint booths and associated equipment are in compliance with the provisions of subrule 22.8(1);
+All spray booths and associated equipment are in compliance with the provisions of subrule 22.8(1);

-2. All paint booths and associated equipment are in compliance with all applicable requirements including, but not limited to, the allowable particulate emission rate for painting and surface coating operations of 0.01 gr/scf of exhaust gas as specified in 567—subrule 23.4(13); and
+All spray booths and associated equipment are in compliance with all applicable requirements including, but not limited to, the allowable particulate emission rate for painting and surface coating operations of 0.01 gr/scf of exhaust gas as specified in 567—subrule 23.4(13); and

-3. All paint booths and associated equipment currently are or will be in compliance with or otherwise exempt from the national emissions standards for hazardous air pollutants (NESHAP) for paint stripping and miscellaneous surface coating at area sources (40 CFR Part 63, Subpart HHHHHH) and the NESHAP for metal fabricating and finishing at area sources (40 CFR Part 63, Subpart XXXXXX) by the applicable NESHAP compliance dates.
+All spray booths and associated equipment currently are or will be in compliance with or otherwise exempt from the national emissions standards for hazardous air pollutants (NESHAP) for paint stripping and miscellaneous surface coating at area sources (40 CFR Part 63, Subpart HHHHHH) and the NESHAP for metal fabricating and finishing at area sources (40 CFR Part 63, Subpart XXXXXX) by the applicable NESHAP compliance dates.

-(2) The certification must be signed by one of the following individuals:

-1. For corporations, a principal executive officer of at least the level of vice president, or a responsible official as defined at rule 567—22.100(455B).

-2. For partnerships, a general partner.

-3. For sole proprietorships, the proprietor.

-4. For municipal, state, county, or other public facilities, the principal executive officer or the ranking elected official.

 22.8(2) Reserved.

 567—22.9(455B) Special requirements for visibility protection.